-- · Approximate 6 year term if not called prior to maturity. - Payment on the Notes will depend on the individual performance of the S&P 500® Index (the "Underlying"). - The Notes will be automatically called at an amount equal to the applicable Call Amount if, on any Observation Date, the Observation Value of the Underlying is equal to or greater than 100% of its Starting Value.
-The Observation Dates and Call Amounts are indicated on page PS-4. - Assuming the Notes are not called prior to maturity, if the Ending Value of the Underlying is greater than or equal to 100% of its Starting Value, at maturity, you will receive \$1,495.00 per \$1,000 in principal amount of your Notes. - However, if the Notes are not called prior to maturity and the Ending Value of the Underlying is less than 90% of its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Underlying beyond a 10% decline, with up to 90% of the principal at risk; otherwise, at maturity you will receive the principal amount. - Any payment on the Notes is subject to the credit risk of BofA Finance LLC ("BofA Finance"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - No periodic interest payments. - The Buffered Auto-Callable Notes Linked to the S&P 500 ® Index, due February 4, 2030 (the "Notes") priced on January 30, 2024 and will issue on February 2, 2024. - The Notes will not be listed on any securities exchange. - CUSIP No. 09710POK5.
+- The Buffered Auto-Callable Notes Linked to the S&P 500® Index, due January 23, 2030 (the "Notes") priced on January 17, 2025 and will issue on January 23, 2025. - Approximate 5 year term if not called prior to maturity. - Payment on the Notes will depend on the performance of the S&P 500® Index (the "Underlying"). - Beginning with the January 26, 2026 Call Observation Date, automatically callable quarterly for an amount equal to the applicable Call Amount if, on the applicable Call Observation Date, the Observation Value of the Underlying is equal to or greater than its Call Value.
+The Call Observation Dates and Call Amounts are indicated on page PS-4. - Assuming the Notes are not called prior to maturity, if the Ending Value of the Underlying is greater than or equal to 90% of its Starting Value, at maturity, you will receive \$1,387.50 per \$1,000.00 in principal amount of your Notes. - However, assuming the Notes are not called prior to maturity, if the Underlying declines by more than 15% from its Starting Value, at maturity your investment will be exposed on a leveraged basis to any decrease in the value of the Underlying beyond a 15% decline, with up to 100% of the principal at risk.
+Otherwise, if the Notes are not called prior to maturity and the Ending Value of the Underlying is less than 90.00% of its Starting Value but greater than or equal to 85% of its Starting Value, at maturity you will receive the principal amount of your Notes. - Any payment on the Notes is subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - No periodic interest payments. - The Notes will not be listed on any securities exchange - CUSIP No. 09711G3K9.

-The initial estimated value of the Notes as of the pricing date is \$981.00 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is \$997.50 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-16 of this pricing supplement for additional information.